Cube-OS/cubeOS/docs/tutorials/index.rst

 Tutorials
 =========

-Kubos users develop custom flight software for their OBCs using the KubOS libraries.
+CubeOS users develop custom flight software for their OBCs using the CubeOS libraries.

 This custom software is then used to communicate with the various :doc:`core <../ecosystem/services/core-services>` and :doc:`hardware <../ecosystem/services/hardware-services>` services in order to interact with the system and execute